anderson-joyle/Power-Fx-cookbook/README.md

 ### Symbols
 Symbols are variables (locals, globals), enums, options sets, and functions provided to the engine.
 They are mutable to support sessionful scenarios and can be chained together.
 - **SymbolsTable**: Stores variable definitions (names and their types).
 This feeds functions, variables, enums, etc into the binder.
-You can use [these test cases](https://github.com/microsoft/Power-Fx/blob/79029952e0700255b963e2bb6d615d44dac65412/src/tests/Microsoft.PowerFx.Interpreter.Tests/SymbolValueTests.cs) as a reference.
+Check [these test cases](https://github.com/microsoft/Power-Fx/blob/79029952e0700255b963e2bb6d615d44dac65412/src/tests/Microsoft.PowerFx.Interpreter.Tests/SymbolValueTests.cs) for reference.
 - **SymbolsValue**: Runtime values corresponding to static values described in a SymbolTable.
-You can use [these other test cases](https://github.com/microsoft/Power-Fx/blob/79029952e0700255b963e2bb6d615d44dac65412/src/tests/Microsoft.PowerFx.Core.Tests/SymbolTableTests.cs) as a reference.
+Check [these other test cases](https://github.com/microsoft/Power-Fx/blob/79029952e0700255b963e2bb6d615d44dac65412/src/tests/Microsoft.PowerFx.Core.Tests/SymbolTableTests.cs) for reference.

+Some common tricks with Symbols:
+- Compose symbols: It is possible to combine two or more symbol objects into a single one.
+This can be done by calling `ReadOnlySymbolTable.Compose` ([test case](https://github.com/microsoft/Power-Fx/blob/79029952e0700255b963e2bb6d615d44dac65412/src/tests/Microsoft.PowerFx.Core.Tests/SymbolTableTests.cs#L139)) or `ReadOnlySymbolValues.Compose` ([test case](https://github.com/microsoft/Power-Fx/blob/79029952e0700255b963e2bb6d615d44dac65412/src/tests/Microsoft.PowerFx.Interpreter.Tests/SymbolValueTests.cs#L322)) methods.

 ## Errors
 ### New ErrorKind element